Eckhart Tolle: By the press and others

 Some critics have characterized his books as unoriginal or derivative.
 James Robinson in The Observer in 2008 called his writings "a mix of pseudo-science, New Age philosophy, and teaching borrowed from established religions".
-A 2009 article in The New York Times stated that he is "hardly the first writer to tap into the American longing for meaning and success".
+A 2009 New York Times article said Tolle is "hardly the first writer to tap into the American longing for meaning and success".
 Sara Nelson, the editor-in-chief of Publishers Weekly, said Tolle's writings had been successful due to surging public interest in self-help books.